chhiara/git-annex-tutorial/README.md

 $ git annex drop brain_mask_reg_FMRIB58_FA_1mm.nii.gz
 ```
 After this command, the symbolic link is again broken, and points as before to a non-existing file, until the file is added.
-The dropping is a safe operation since, before removing a file,  git-annex checks if in the other repositories the file is still present.
+The dropping is a safe operation since, before removing a file,  git-annex checks if there exists at least another copy of the file in an another repository.
-For instance, if we go to my-desktop's repository, the local repository and we try to drop the same file we just dropped in UniServer's repository, we get this message:
+For instance, if we go to my-desktop's repository and we try to drop the same file we just dropped in UniServer's repository, we get this message:
 ```shell
 $ git annex drop brain_mask_reg_FMRIB58_FA_1mm.nii.gz